rtasalem/macbook-config/defra-dev-config-guide.md

 - [Download from Microsoft](https://azure.microsoft.com/en-gb/products/storage/storage-explorer)
 - Can also be installed by Homebrew: `brew install --cask microsoft-azure-storage-explorer`.
 ### GraphQL Syntax Highlighting
--> Not referenced in DEFRA's original dev set-up guide, but was used when implementing GraphQL for a couple of POCs (proof of concepts).
+-> Not referenced in DEFRA's original dev set-up guide, but was used when implementing GraphQL for a couple of POCs for FFD.
 ##### Instructions
 - Install the [GraphQL: Syntax Highlighting Extension](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql-syntax) via VS Code
-- To implement the extension when writing out typeDefs (type definitions), add `#graphql` at the top of the typeDefs (see example below):
+- To implement the extension when writing out `typeDefs` (type definitions), add `#graphql` at the top of the `typeDefs` (see example below):
 ![graphql-syntax-highlighting.png](https://github.com/rtasalem/macbook-config/blob/main/graphql-syntax-highlighting.png)